Stable and consistent density-based clustering via multiparameter persistence: Stability

-Interleavings between multi-parameter hierarchical clusterings restrict to interleavings between slices, provided the slice does not fix any parameters.
-We make this precise in the next proposition.
-We prove the technical statement \cref{continuity-wrt-input}(2) for use in the consistency results.
+Interleavings between multiparameter hierarchical clusterings restrict to interleavings between slices, provided the slice does not fix any parameters.
+This is analogous to the behavior of interleavings and slices of multiparameter persistence modules; see the Related Work section of the Introduction for references.